New Wave by Jennifer Ann Shore is a YA feminist fiction and indie dystopian novel set in the Galápagos Islands.

 Although I hesitate to suggest read alikes such as The Hunger Games and Divergent series—more so because I do not wish to detract readers who are tired of these dystopian novels—you will find similar worlds and questions with a unique twist.

 Families are constantly broken and put back together as jealousies rage.
-There is much more self-awareness and examination into the core of who we are.
+Find much more self-awareness and examination into the core of who we are.

 Mol is neither dainty nor helpless.
 Beautiful and aware, she builds relationships, falters, and learns how to fight like a warrior with her words and weapons.